Driver using SuperTrucker pretrip assistant on a Peterbilt fleet truck

 • Zero AI integration — every workflow ends at a human form field

-Common Ground · Built for AI
+Engine · Built for AI

 • Shipper agents post loads directly into the marketplace